Alcantara98/Snake_Project_SFML/README.md

 My original plan was to create a snake game where the snake is made of square blocks.
 I ended up creating a snake game where we could set the snake length and width to our liking making the source code a bit longer.
 We could start with a snake where the width is longer than the length.
 I had a lot of fun creating this and will get back to it some time in the future.

+If you want to check out the game, there is a release build in Snake_Project_SFML\Snake\x64\Release folder.
+Just run 'SNAKE.exe' to run the game.
+Should only work in windows 10 OSs.

 ![Screenshot of the current version:](https://github.com/Alcantara98/Snake_Project_SFML/blob/master/Snake/SNAKE/screenshot.jpg)
 ## Technologies